Frazz by Jef Mallett for July 17, 2020

 3. Lula1

-fairportfan about 4 years ago
+fairportfan over 4 years ago

 Bill Kirchen recorded a song titled “Swing Fever”